-Kyokushin kaikan is a style of stand-up, full contact karate, founded in 1964 by Korean-Japanese karate master, Sosai Masutatsu Oyama.
-Kyokushin is rooted in a philosophy of self-improvement, discipline and hard training.
+Kyokushin Kaikan is a style of stand-up, full-contact karate, founded in 1964 by Korean-Japanese karate master, Sosai Masutatsu Oyama.
+Kyokushin is rooted in a philosophy of self-improvement, discipline, and hard training.
 Its full contact style has gained international appeal attracting more than 2 million practitioners over the last 40+ years.

 Chicago "Kanku" Dojo was established in 1988 by Shihan Leslaw Samitowski (7th Dan black belt).
 Officially appointed by Sosai Masutatsu Oyama in 1991as a USA Branch Chief of International Karate Organization KyokushinkaiKan (IKO).
 Resigning from IKO On August 7th, 2015, he was officially appointed as a USA Country Representative for Kyokushin World Federation (KWF)

 Anatoliy Zadorozhnyy - Head coach and board member of KWF USA.